+.
 Letter from Michigan.

-Our rostrum here has been well supplied with peakers, such as Bro.
+To the Editor of the Religio-Philosophical Journal: Our rostrum here has been well supplied with peakers, such as Bro.
 Burnham, of Saginaw, and Bro.
-Geer, of Minnesota; the former is a Hercules in sound ressoning, and the latter comes to smooth down and make ready a people prepared to follow the lights of the new-or rather the old -gospel dressed in a new garb, and prepared to suit all those who are on the progressive plane.
+Geer, of Minnesota; the former is a Hercules in sound reasoning, and the latter comes to smooth down and make ready a people prepared to follow the lights of the new-or rather the old -gospel dressed in a new garb, and prepared to suit all those who are on the progressive plane.
 We had through the month of December, Bro.
-J. M. Allen to occupy the rostrum.
-Bro.
-Allen is a good man, laboring for the purifying and upbuild. ing of the cause of the angels.
+J. M. Allen to occupy the rostrum: Bro.
+Allen good man, laboring for the purifying and upbuild-ing of the cause of the angels.
 He was accompa-nied by his genial and kind-hearted wife.
 May they live long to carry truth to the homes of the hungry and famishing souls of humanity.
-Here I wish to say that our speakers are, with a few ex-ceptions, turned off with a mere pittance.
+Here I wish to say that our speakers are, with a few ex-ceptions, turned off with a serie pittance.
 They are not paid for their time and labor, and why is